Publications

 Pierce Donovan (2024).
 Visualizing causal hypotheses in environmental econometrics.
 Review of Environmental Economics and Policy.

 Environmental economists have gravitated toward writing empirical papers with an emphasis on causal inference.
-Despite this development, there has not been much progress in the way of adopting an explicit framework for communicating causal hypotheses—prior beliefs about the structure of a data generating process.
-The shortfall reduces the transparency and accessibility of the assumptions underlying effect identification and makes the testing of causal hypotheses impossible.
-This article explains why an explicit framework is worthwhile and demonstrates how Directed Acyclic Graphs can augment and standardize the communication of causal knowledge.
+Despite this development, there has not been much progress in adopting an explicit framework for communicating causal hypotheses based on prior beliefs about the structure of a data-generating process.
+This shortfall reduces the transparency and accessibility of the assumptions underlying effect identification and limits the feasibility of causal hypotheses testing.
+This article explains why an explicit framework is worthwhile and demonstrates how directed acyclic graphs can augment and standardize the communication of causal knowledge.

 Keywords: causal models, identification, research design, specification testing, communication, directed acyclic graphs